-My goal is to share my financial journey, what I’ve learned, and my dreams.
-I want to be honest about my mistakes, and writing down my thoughts helps me stay on track.
+My goal is to share my financial journey, and what I’ve learned over the years.
+I want to be honest about my mistakes, and writing down my thoughts helps keep me on track.

-- I have two daughters, ages 7 and 10.
+- I have two daughters, ages 8 and 10

 - Andrea runs a salon as a cosmetologist.
 I help manage the business.

-- We live in the U.S.A.
+- We live in the U.S.A (midwest)

 - We are in the 4th year of a 30-year mortgage.